Must Have Shadow Palettes

 These days many women may not wear makeup on a regular basis (myself, included), or even at all.
 But I do still enjoy fussing up and getting a full face on, when I have the time to do it, and for that, you have to have options.
 I’ve already talked about my over enthusiastic love of mascara.
 If you’re interested, you can read about My 7 Favorite Mascaras.
 (Please note: L’Oréal no longer makes Miss Manga, so I’m testing out a couple of drugstore/low end mascaras as a replacement.)

-But today, we’re going to bring a little color into the game and talk about eye shadow palettes.
+Today, we’re going to bring a little color into the game and talk about eye shadow palettes.
 And let me just say, cosmetic companies really get their game faces on (pun intended) when designing their collections.
 There are so many beautiful color combinations, and it seems new options are coming out all the time.
-Honestly, it’s a little difficult not to become enamored every time a new palette comes out, visually they’re just beautiful, but I have 15 palettes ranging from four colors to 16 colors, and I think that’s sufficient – at least until the next irresistible offering comes along.
+Honestly, it’s a little difficult not to become enamored every time a new palette hits the shelves, visually they’re beautiful, but I have 16 palettes ranging from four colors to 16 colors, and I think that’s sufficient – at least until the next irresistible offering comes along.
 I also have three palettes that I’ve put together, myself, but those are left for another time.

 Like many things in my life, I agonized before buying this one.
 I knew I wanted a Tarte palette, but I couldn’t decide between this one and the Tartelette 2 In Bloom.
 I watched video after video, read review after review, went into a store more than one time to swatch in person, and ultimately came out with this one.
 I’ve been very happy with my choice.